 If you attend a Columbia-Led Program, you receive Columbia University credit.
 The courses and grades appear on your academic transcript and impact your GPA.

-During the semester or academic year, you can take one course pass/fail that can be uncovered at the end of the semester, if you wish.
+During the semester or academic year, depending on the program and the course and with the appropriate permissions, you may be able to take one course pass/fail that can be uncovered at the end of the semester.

 During the summer, students are not able to take classes as pass/fail.